Skip to main content

 Information about hazardous household items.

 Residents of the City of Albuquerque and Bernalillo County may bring residential hazardous wastes to the Household Hazardous Waste Collection Center (HHWCC) at no charge.
-The HHWCC is operated under contract by:
+As of Dec.
+1, 2023, the HHWCC service is operated under contract by Safety-Kleen

 What are Household Hazardous Wastes?

-Household wastes which can burn easily (flammable), corrode or irritate skin (corrosive), generate heat or explode (reactive), or poison humans and animals (toxic) are examples of household hazardous wastes.
+Household wastes that can burn easily (flammable), corrode or irritate skin (corrosive), generate heat or explode (reactive), or poison humans and animals (toxic) are examples of household hazardous wastes.

 • Explosives or ammunition